Employment: United States

 "For purposes of this chapter, the term "employee" includes an officer, employee, or elected official of the United States, a State, or any political subdivision thereof, or the District of Columbia, or any agency or instrumentality of any one or more of the foregoing.
 The term "employee" also includes an officer of a corporation."
 This definition does not exclude all those who are commonly known as 'employees'.
 "Similarly, Latham's instruction which indicated that under 26 U.S.C. § 3401(c) the category of 'employee' does not include privately employed wage earners is a preposterous reading of the statute.
 It is obvious that within the context of both statutes the word 'includes' is a term of enlargement not of limitation, and the reference to certain entities or categories is not intended to exclude all others."

 Employees are often contrasted with independent contractors, especially when there is dispute as to the worker's entitlement to have matching taxes paid, workers compensation, and unemployment insurance benefits.
 However, in September 2009, the court case of Brown v.
 J. Kaz, Inc. ruled that independent contractors are regarded as employees for the purpose of discrimination laws if they work for the employer on a regular basis, and said employer directs the time, place, and manner of employment.

 In non-union work environments, in the United States, unjust termination complaints can be brought to the United States Department of Labor.

 Labor unions are legally recognized as representatives of workers in many industries in the United States.
 Their activity today centers on collective bargaining over wages, benefits, and working conditions for their membership, and on representing their members in disputes with management over violations of contract provisions.
 Larger unions also typically engage in lobbying activities and electioneering at the state and federal level.

-Most unions in America are aligned with one of two larger umbrella organizations: the AFL–CIO created in 1955, and the Change to Win Federation which split from the AFL–CIO in 2005.
+Most unions in America are aligned with one of two larger umbrella organizations: the AFL–CIO created in 1955, and the Strategic Organizing Center which split from the AFL–CIO in 2005.
 Both advocate policies and legislation on behalf of workers in the United States and Canada, and take an active role in politics.
 The AFL–CIO is especially concerned with global trade issues.